Colt 1911. The 7 Best You Can Buy In 2022.

 It's a classic Colt 1911, with all the GI parts that go with it.
 GI-style trigger, GI sights, wood grips (with gold medallion) and the classic grip safety and manual safety, and chambered (only) in .45 ACP.

-So why this gun, which has an MSRP of $1500 and features of their absolute base model gun?
+So why this gun, which has an MSRP of $1500 and the same features as the base model gun?

 Colt Delta Elite